 That PG Rating

-Is Pixar’s Onward movie kid friendly?
+Is Pixar’s Onward kid friendly?
 It’s no secret that I am highly skeptical of all MPAA ratings (um hello, Star Wars: The Rise of Skywalker not disclosing any language??).
 As we know, not all PG ratings are the same.
 With ratings unpredictable these days, PG rating oscillating between Incredibles 2 intense and Christopher Robin calm, I find that providing full parent guidelines can be helpful in determining if a movie is safe for your whole family.
 (Most recently, the Maleficent: Mistress of Evil PG rating was very questionable.)

 What is Onward rated PG?
 For this Disney•Pixar family film, I was hopeful that this Onward Movie Review | Safe for Kids? would get back to their roots like Coco, keeping everything family focused.
 Onward is rated PG for “action/peril and some mild thematic elements” is Onward safe for kids to see?
 Is Onward ok for children?